 Developers and Their Location

-Software development services in Eastern Europe cost less then in United States, Canada or Western Europe.
+Software development services in Central Europe cost less then in United States, Canada or Western Europe.

 Here are the hourly rates in world’s biggest tech hubs.